serwarde/resdb/Communication.md

 # Load Balancer

 The Load Balancer is used to balance the load to diffrent routers.
 Currently it does not save the routers locally.
-It gets the routers from the ServerInformationServer.
+It gets the routers from the NamingServiceServer.
 Later the routers should be saved locally to be robust against a SPoF.

 ## request function

-The request function gets a request from the user. inside the function a random router is returned from the ServerInformationServer.
+The request function gets a request from the user. inside the function a random router is returned from the NamingServiceServer.
 This router is then called to find the resposible node for a given key.
 The ip_address is the returend and after that called from the load_balancer to do the request inside the node.

 We want to change that the design so that the router does this instead.